gabrielfalcao/mocks-are-not-stubs/README.rst

-ManS - Mocks Are Not Stubs
+mans - mocks are not stubs
 ==========================